khoulihan/prepare-pixel-prints/README.md

 ### Destination

 A different destination can be specified with the `--destination` switch.
-If a relative path is specified, it will be assumed to be relative to the input file location.

 ```
 prepareprints.py --destination ~/kevin/artprints/portrait portrait.png